TENDE: Transfer Entropy Neural Diffusion Estimation: Synthetic benchmark

 where both collections of processes $\left\{ x_{t, i}\right\}$ and $\left\{ y_{t, i}\right\}$ for $1 \leq i \leq d$ are independent replicates of $x_t$ and $y_t$ respectively, that is, $x_{t, i} \perp y_{t, j}$ for $i \neq j$ and $x_{t, i} \not\perp y_{t, j}$ if $i = j$, thus the transfer entropy between is given by $\mathrm{TE}_{\tilde{X} \to \tilde{Y}}(k,\ell) = \sum_{i = 1}^{d} \mathrm{TE}_{X_i \to Y_i}(k,\ell)$.
 The details for this fact are provided in \Secref{sec:pf2}.

-\paragraph{Discussion.} the synthetic benchmark results demonstrate TENDE’s superior performance across all evaluation scenarios, particularly in high-dimensional settings where traditional methods fail.
+\paragraph{Discussion.} The synthetic benchmark results demonstrate TENDE's superior performance across all evaluation scenarios, particularly in high-dimensional settings where traditional methods fail.
 In the sample size experiments (\Figref{fig:sample_size}), our estimators converge reliably to the ground truth as data increases.
-When varying the coupling strength (\Figref{fig:simple}), TENDE accurately captures the expected trends, unlike competing estimators that show instability.
-Under redundant stacking (\Figref{fig:redundant_dimensions}), our approach remains robust to irrelevant noise dimensions, maintaining stable estimates while others degrade sharply.
-Finally, in the linearly stacked setting (\Figref{fig:linear_stacking}), TENDE scales additively with the number of independent process copies, matching theoretical expectations.
-These results highlight that the score-based framework naturally handles complex conditional distributions without restrictive assumptions, contrasting with k-nearest neighbor methods that suffer from the curse of dimensionality and variational approaches requiring exponentially large datasets.
+When varying the coupling strength (\Figref{fig:simple}), TENDE

+accurately captures the expected trends, unlike competing estimators that show instability.
+Under redundant stacking (\Figref{fig:redundant_dimensions}), our approach remains robust to irrelevant noise dimensions, maintaining stable estimates while others degrade sharply; notably, TREET exhibits large variance and produces negative estimates at higher dimensions, highlighting the instability of variational approaches in this regime.
+Tigramite consistently underestimates the transfer entropy, yielding near-zero values.
+Finally, in the linearly stacked setting (\Figref{fig:linear_stacking}), TENDE scales additively with the number of independent process copies, matching theoretical expectations, whereas both TREET and Tigramite fail to track the growing ground truth.
+These results highlight that the score-based framework naturally handles complex conditional distributions without restrictive assumptions, contrasting with $k$-nearest neighbor methods that suffer from the curse of dimensionality and variational approaches requiring exponentially large datasets.
 While AGM performs well under correct parametric assumptions, TENDE achieves comparable or superior performance without such prior knowledge, making it a more robust and practical estimator for real-world applications.
+Additional results at higher dimensions and with larger sample sizes are reported in \Secref{sec:addexps}.